auth0/SimpleKeychain/V1_MIGRATION_GUIDE.md

 # v1 Migration Guide

+SimpleKeychain v1 includes a few significant changes:

+- Improved error handling.
+- Support for custom attributes.
+- Support for sharing items with other devices through iCloud synchronization.

 As expected with a major release, SimpleKeychain v1 contains breaking changes.
 Please review this guide thorougly to understand the changes required to migrate your application to v1.

 ---